adriens/katacoda-scenarios/psql-trick/purge-partitions/intro.md

 In this scenario, you'll be able to compare different approaches to achieve these goals in a very efficient way, with real data.

+**bloat definition** : Once there is no dependency on those dead tuples with the already running transactions, the dead tuples are no longer needed.
+Thus, PostgreSQL runs VACUUM on such Tables. ...
+ The space occupied by these dead tuples may be referred to as Bloat